 Better for your body.

-Menstrual cups carry a much lower risk of TSS than tampons, in fact, only 1 TSS death has been linked to menstrual cups so far.
+Menstrual cups carry a much lower risk of TSS than tampons, in fact, only 2 deaths have been linked to menstrual cups so far.
 Tampons also soak up all other fluids and good bacteria, which might upset the delicate PH balance of your vagina.

 A huge money saving compared to disposable products.